Create and track Milestones in Jira

 Why it is useful for PM:

 Issues Progress Report or Project Progress Report builds a summary of Jira tickets, time estimates (original and remaining), time spent already on the tickets, and ticket status.
-A report represents the collected data about Jira tickets, a person who was the last assignee, Start and End Dates, Original and Remaining Estimates, Time Spent (logged work), Issue Summary and Status.
-In this report you can set a deviation percentage that are acceptable.
-Report displays the status for every project: is a project overloaded, underloaded or the project are perfectly estimated.
+A report represents the collected data about Jira tickets, a person who was the last assignee, Start and End Dates, Original and Remaining Estimates, Time Spent (logged work), Issue Summary, and Status.
+In this report, you can set a deviation percentage that is acceptable.
+The report displays the status for every project: is a project overloaded, underloaded, or the project is perfectly estimated.

 Progress Report for Jira